FaR-Team/patch-notes/_posts/2026-01-1-Room-Makers-v1.2.0.md

 + Added a landscape layout, with a cute sticker and everything.
 + Added 8 new color palettes!
 (And updated some old ones)
 + Added a reset button (Pressing the on-off switch)
++ Added bulk import and checking if they're equal to our palette manager unity-addon.
 + Upgraded google play's plugins.
 + Upgraded the Dpad's usability by forcing a 4-way-only detection & assumption.
 + Renamed choppingboard because it was too long.